nevillechrisraja/product-discontinuation/README.md

 ### Output

-1. The output will be stored in the table 'catalogue_discontinued' in the 'data_science' database.
+1. The output are stored in the table 'catalogue_discontinued' in the 'data_science' database.

 2. The output contains the fields Id and the predicted Discontinued status with values as True/False.